shi-ch/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to reuse the a
+The overall strategy for deriving a model architecture was to reuse the nVidia's self driving model, then focus on preparing preprocessing training datasets.

 My first step was to use a convolution neural network model similar to the Nividia's self driving model.
 I thought this model might be appropriate because it is quite small and simple, while it

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+The models had low mean squared error on the training set and also quite low mean squared error on the validation set.
+This implied the the training data might not be diversified enough to teach the model to capture the characteristics of images that leads to the steering decisions.

-To combat the overfitting, I modified the model so that ...
+To add more data points for training, I added left-right flipped images; then added images from left camera and right camera -- this step was proved to be very helpful to stablize the cars' movement and the car seemed to capture the idea of staying on track with these sets.
+I also re-ran recovery runs multiple times to get better record starting points and better recovering courses.

-Then I ...
+However the model still could not finish one lap and always run out the turns on the right side, which means the models are not alertive and move drasticThis implied that the model was overfitting.
+To combat the overfitting, I modified the model by injecting drop out layers following almost every layers.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....